Home / Wine bars and restaurants / 10 Best Restaurants In Tuscany, Italy

 Photo credit: La Pineta

 For seafood lovers, La Pineta in Marina di Bibbona is a must-visit!
 This coastal restaurant has a menu filled with fresh fish and shellfish, prepared in simple but delicious ways.
+The restaurant has gained recognition, including a one-star rating in the 2023 Michelin Guide, showcasing its commitment to excellent cuisine.

 Join Tuscan Cooking Class and Dinner in Florence

 The ambiance at La Pineta is highly praised, with attentive and friendly service; set in a picturesque location near the sea, surrounded by a centuries-old pine forest, making it a perfect spot for leisurely walks and exploration.
 You can dine al fresco on their terrace, overlooking the sea.
+With a strong focus on preserving family values and traditions, La Pineta is a dining destination that captures the essence of Italian cuisine and hospitality.

 L’Imbuto, Luca